 During the summer, students enroll in one three-credit course (English or Theology) and two college-prep courses.
-College-prep courses offered in the past have included: Reading & Study Skills, Mathematics Skills, College Writing Skills, Logic and Reasoning Skills, and Preparation for College Chemistry.
+College-prep courses offered in the past have included: Reading & Study Skills, Mathematics Skills, College Writing Skills and Preparation for College Chemistry.

 Throughout the summer, students establish a close working relationship with the FFP staff and members of the university faculty.
 At the same time, students become familiar with campus and the Milwaukee area.
 Through various service and social events, students develop close friendships with other FFP students, which eases transition in the fall.

 Students seeking financial assistance must file the Free Application for Federal Student Aid, or FAFSA form.

 FFP students are a step ahead!
 Students begin fall having already earned three college credits in the summer.

 FFP provides intensive academic support throughout the academic year.
 Students continue to work closely with the FFP staff with whom they worked during the summer.
 During the academic year, students receive additional assistance with course selection, major/career exploration and study skills.
 FFP students have access to tutors, participate in academic workshops designed for their specific needs and build community through FFP-sponsored social and service activities.

 This program is administered by the Office of Student Educational Services and more information can be found on the program's website.